Benchmarking Retrieval-Augmented Multimodal Generation for Document Question Answering: Related Work

 \paragraph{Interleaved Text-Image Generation} aims to produce coherent content mixing multiple images and text segments.
 This task is inherently challenging due to fundamental differences between modalities.
 Recent works \cite{tang2023codi2incontextinterleavedinteractive,tian2024mminterleaved,ge2024seedx} address this by combining diffusion models with LLMs for interleaved generation.
 With the advancement of multimodal LLMs, newer approaches treat images as part of the next-token prediction within autoregressive frameworks.
 Methods such as ~\cite{ge2024seedx, chameleonteam2024chameleon, xie2024showosingletransformerunify, chern2024anole} demonstrate end-to-end interleaved text-image generation via autoregressive training.
 However, these models mainly generate images from scratch, making them prone to hallucinations and noise, as reflected in recent interleaved benchmarks~\cite{liu-etal-2024-holistic,xia2024mmie,zhou2024gateopening}.

-\paragraph{Multimodal RAG and Benchmarks.} Retrieval-Augmented Generation (RAG) retrieves relevant quotations as context for answer generation~\cite{2020rag}.
+\paragraph{Multimodal RAG and Benchmarks.} Retrieval-Augmented Generation (RAG) retrieves relevant quotations as context for answer generation~\cite{2020rag, zhang2025process}.
 Multimodal RAG (MRAG) extends RAG by retrieving and leveraging multimodal knowledge (\eg image-text pairs) for VQA~\cite{chen-etal-2022-murag, liu-2023-react}.
 MuRAR \cite{zhu-etal-2025-murar} tackles source attribution by retrieving multimodal elements from webpage.
 M$^2$RAG \cite{ma2024m2rag} builds upon MuRAR by proposing a multi-stage image insertion framework that uses model multiple times during answer generation.
 Although MuRAR and M$^2$RAG enable multimodal answer generation, their benchmarks are limited to webpage domain and lack annotations of supporting evidence.

 \paragraph{DocVQA and DocRAG Benchmarks.} Early DocVQA benchmarks focus on single-page VQA, such as DocVQA~\cite{2020docvqa}, InfoVQA~\cite{mathew22infographicsvqa}, and TAT-DQA~\cite{zhu2022tatdqa}.
 To mitigate the limitation of single-page input, DUDE~\cite{landeghem2023dude}, MP-DocVQA~\cite{tito2023mp-docvqa}, SildeVQA~\cite{tanaka2023slidevqa} extend context lengths to averages 5.7, 8.3, and 20 pages respectively.
+However, these tasks are yet to be document-level \cite{dong-etal-2021-docoie} reasoning or understanding.
 Two most recent MMLongBench-Doc \cite{ma2024mmlongbenchdoc} and DocBench \cite{zou2024docbench}, formulate DocVQA as long-context tasks by inputting entire documents (averaging 50-70 pages).
 To address increasing document length, M3DocVQA~\cite{cho2024m3docrag}, M-Longdoc~\cite{chia2024mlongdoc}, and MMDocIR~\cite{dong2025mmdocir} propose DocRAG tasks, incorporating evidence retrieval followed by answer generation over the retrieved multimodal evidence.
 To the best of our knowledge, no existing DocVQA or DocRAG benchmarks focus on multimodal interleaved generation.